sjfke/nonbleedingedge/outdated/python.rst

     $ pipenv check               # PEP8 check of the Pipfile

-Setup a new Python interpretor in Eclipse, and change the project to use it.
+Setup a new Python interpreter in Eclipse, and change the project to use it.

 * `PyDev and virtualenv <https://www.michaelpollmeier.com/eclipse-pydev-and-virtualenv>`_